cdl-geneseo/geneseo-dictionary/O/One-night-stand.md

 # One night stand

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : One night stand

 Created by  Unknown User (omh1) on Nov 20, 2012

 (n.)
 A sexual relationship lasting only one night; &quot;I haven't heard from her since so I guess it was a one night stand.&quot; Horowitz 2012